1955 Iowa Hawkeyes football team: Awards and honors

 Guard Cal Jones was the team captain.
 He won the Outland Trophy as the nation's top interior lineman.
 He was also a consensus All-American for the second consecutive year.
 Jones was later inducted into the College Football Hall of Fame.

 Quarterback Jerry Reichow was selected as the team's most valuable player.

 Three Iowa players received honors on the 1955 All-Big Ten Conference football team: Jones (AP-1, UP-1, INS-1); halfback Eddie Vincent (UP-2, INS-1); and quarterback Jerry Reichow (UP-3).

 Three players on the 1955 team were later inducted into the Iowa Letterwinners Club Hall of Fame: Cal Jones; end Jim Gibbons; and quarterback Ken Ploen.

+In popular culture

+The November 12 game against Ohio State was mentioned in the movie Back to the Future Part II.
+A radio announcer telling the scores of the day's games mentions that Ohio State beat Iowa 20–10.